- Part 1: Introduction and the Introduction

 Now that that’s out of the way, let’s look at the mutation rate.
 A few studies have estimated the Y-chromosome mutation rate based on sequencing pedigrees.
 Xue et al. (2009) found 4 mutations after sequencing two Y-chromosomes from individuals separated by 13 generations, yielding a mutation rate of 1.0x10^-9 mutations per nucleotide per year.
 Helgason et al. (2015) sequenced the Y-chromosomes of 753 men from 274 patrilines (pedigrees), and estimated the mutation rate to be 0.87x10^-9 mutations per nucleotide per year.
 Balanovsky et al. (2015) found a mutation rate of 0.78x10^-9 mutations per nucleotide per year.
 As you can see, the empirical estimates fall within a fairly tight range, centred around approximately 0.80x10^-9 mutations per nucleotide per year (Figure 3).

 There are also a couple of studies that estimate the mutation rate based on calibration with ancient timescales.
 For example, Poznik et al. (2013) estimated the mutation rate by using the date for the colonisation of the Americas, 15,000 years ago, to calibrate their molecular clock and found a result of 0.82x10^-9 mutations per nucleotide per year.
 Fu et al. (2014) sequenced the Y-chromosome of human remains from Siberia that were carbon dated to be 45,000 years old.
-Based on the differences between this ancient Y-chromosome and modern Y-chromosomes, based on the assumption that those differences had accumulated over 45,000 years, the authors obtained a mutation rate estimate of 0.76x10^-9mutations per nucleotide per year.
+Based on the differences between this ancient Y-chromosome and modern Y-chromosomes, and the assumption that those differences had accumulated over 45,000 years, the authors obtained a mutation rate estimate of 0.76x10^-9mutations per nucleotide per year.
 The fact that these estimates line up almost perfectly with the estimates obtained from direct (pedigree) studies is compelling evidence by itself that the ancient timescales used in the latter two studies are accurate.
 Figure 3 shows the range of estimates from all the aforementioned studies, in addition to two more.

 So, we have our mutation rate: approximately 0.80×10^-9 mutations/nucleotide/year, but what about the number of DNA differences within modern humans?
 Poznik et al. (2016) sequenced 10.3Mb of Y-chromosomes from over 1,200 men from around the world in order to find out.
 Before I reveal how many they found, let’s consider roughly how many might we expect according to a YEC version of human history.
 Let’s make a prediction.
 The last Y-chromosomal common ancestor of humanity should be Noah, so let’s put the YEC timescale at ~5,000 years.
 We can plug all these numbers into the mutation rate to generate our prediction.
 0.80×10^-9 mutations per nucleotide per year, multiplied by 10.3 million nucleotides multiplied by 5,000 years equals 41 mutations.
 Multiplying this by 2 (for two divergent human lineages), and our YEC prediction for how many single-nucleotide differences should separate the two most divergent human Y-chromosomes works out to ~82.